-Andrew W. Ferich is a partner at Ahdoot & Wolfson, PC.
+Andrew (Andy) W. Ferich is a partner at Ahdoot Wolfson.
 Mr. Ferich is located in the Philadelphia region and he is a member of the firm’s east coast team.
 Mr. Ferich has significant experience in consumer protection, data privacy, ERISA/retirement plan, and whistleblower/qui tam litigation.

-Prior to joining the firm, Mr. Ferich was a senior associate at a well-known Philadelphia-area class action law firm.
-Before joining the plaintiffs’ bar, Mr. Ferich was an associate at an AmLaw 200 national litigation firm in Philadelphia where he focused his practice on commercial litigation and financial services litigation.
+Before joining the plaintiffs’ bar, Mr. Ferich was an associate at a top national litigation firm in Philadelphia where he focused his practice on commercial and financial services litigation.

 Mr. Ferich has represented a wide array of clients, including consumers, whistleblowers, investors, and institutional clients.
 He possesses major jury trial experience and has litigated dozens of cases from inception to judgement or settlement.
-Mr. Ferich has obtained or has assisted in litigating cases that have collectively resulted in over $100 million in settlement value in damages and injunctive relief for various classes and groups of people.
+Mr. Ferich has obtained or has assisted in litigating cases that have collectively resulted in hundreds of millions of dollars in settlement value in damages and injunctive relief for various classes and groups of people.

-Mr. Ferich has received numerous court-appointed leadership positions in large class actions.
-A sampling of Mr. Ferich’s other representative matters and accomplishments on behalf of clients and classes is below:
+Mr. Ferich has been appointed by various courts as class counsel or to leadership positions in numerous class action lawsuits.
+A sampling of Mr. Ferich’s representative matters and accomplishments on behalf of clients and classes is below:

 - In re Wawa, Inc. Data Breach Litigation, No. 2:19-cv-06019 (E.D.
 Pa.) (achieved $12 million settlement on behalf of consumers whose sensitive payment card information was exposed to criminals as part of a highly-publicized data breach);